Bureau of Elections

 Absentee voting (by mail) for all county and state elections may be done by requesting an Application for Absent Voter Ballot (PDF) from the Bureau of Elections.
 Complete and return the application to the Bureau of Elections and a ballot will be mailed.
 The time to apply for an absentee ballot varies from election to election, but it is generally 28 days prior to a Primary, General or Local Election.
 Contact the Bureau of Elections for further details.
 You may also fill out a request online at Online Absentee Request.

-In-person voting is done at the Valencia County Courthouse Bureau of Elections.
+In-person voting is done at the Valencia County Administration Offices, Bureau of Elections.
 It begins 28 days prior to a Primary, General or Local Election and ends the Saturday before the election.
 It is held during regular business hours Monday through Friday.

 Early Voting Sites

-The hours of Early Voting are Monday through Saturday, 8am-6pm.
+The hours of Early Voting are Monday through Saturday, 10am-6pm.

 - Belen Community Center